jyotisood/Covid19-Latest-Trends/README.md

 DATA SCIENCE BLOG : https://medium.com/@kasakobe/making-sense-of-covid19-latest-data-92980a2e512e

 Note: Few Bokeh plots are not getting rendered in Jupyter notebook when uploaded to github.
-They can be seen in the html file.
+They have been separately uploaded as imaages.